debugg-me/time-server/README.md

 server.listen(8000)
 ```

-Remember to use the port number supplied to you as the first command-line argument.
+Remember to use 31337 as the port number for the server.

 The `socket` object contains a lot of meta-data regarding the connection, but it is also a Node duplex Stream, in that it can be both read from, and written to.
 For this exercise we only need to write data and then close the socket.